 If you file electronically, you will receive a response in 3-5 business days.
 If you mail your application, it can take up three to four weeks to receive a response.
 Please note that if you do not provide a signature on your FAFSA, your processing will be delayed two weeks.

-To be eligible for federal aid, you must submit your Free Application for Federal Student Aid (FAFSA) to the Central Processor by the deadline printed on the FAFSA.
-For the 2016-2017 award year that date is June 30, 2017.
+To be eligible for federal aid, you must submit your Free Application for Federal Student Aid (FAFSA) by the deadline printed on the FAFSA.
+For the 2020-21 award year that date is June 30, 2021.
 SWCC does not publish an additional (more restrictive) deadline.
 Iowa residents who wish to be considered for state vocational/technical grants must submit their FAFSA or Renewal Application to the processor by July 1st proceeding your anticipated term of enrollment.
-For the 2016-2017 award year that date is July 1, 2016.
+For the 2020-21 award year that date is July 1, 2020.

 Parent information is used because the U.S. Congress has stated that families have the primary responsibility of funding a college education.
 Parent information is not necessary if you are independent.